Cameron Pring: Career

-Born in Cheltenham, Pring began his career with his hometown club Cheltenham Town, joining their youth academy as a 14-year-old in 2012.
-In January 2016 he moved to Bristol City.
+Born in Bristol, Pring began his career with Cheltenham Town, joining their youth academy as a 14-year-old in 2012.
+In January 2016 he moved to his hometown club Bristol City.

 In January 2017, Pring moved to Guernsey on a youth loan, making 4 appearances in the Isthmian League Division One South.
 He then spent further loan spells at Merthyr Town, Aldershot Town and Hereford during the 2017–18 season.

 He moved on loan to Newport County in August 2018.
 He made his debut for Newport on 11 September 2018 against Swindon Town in a 1–0 EFL Trophy defeat, and on 17 November 2018 he scored his first senior goal in a 2–0 win against Colchester United.
 He returned to hometown club Cheltenham Town on loan in January 2019 until the end of the 2018–19 season.

 On 3 July 2019, Pring signed for League Two side Walsall on a season-long loan deal.

 On 1 September 2020 he moved on loan to Portsmouth for the 2020–21 season.
 However, this loan spell was cut short and he returned to his parent club in early January 2021.

+On 2 February 2024, it was announced that Pring had been voted Bristol City's January Player of the Month, receiving 57% of the total votes.

+On 22 May 2025, Pring signed a three-year extension at Bristol City, keeping him at the club until summer 2028.